A diary romance of addictive non-love

 Your eyes gleamed.
 “At any other time, I’d join them.
 At any other time.”

-I rolled my eyes.
+I sighed.
 Why did everything seem to fascinate you more than I did?
 Except for when we were naked and getting kinky.
 That fascinated you plenty.

 “I can tell.”
+My tone may have been a wee bit resentful.
 But this was our date.
 No drum circles for you tonight.

 We laid down our blankets on the far side of the beach.
 I gave you gum to kill the weed taste.
 I never even knew you smoked weed before.
 Now you seemed to do it all the time.
 Maybe you finally felt comfortable enough to open up to me, at least in that small way.